 The Jews were not about to defeat Alexander in battle; therefore, the correct way to deal with the matter was to come to an accommodation with him, so they peacefully submitted to him.
 According to the Talmud, when Alexander the Great reached Judea, Simeon the Just, went to Antipatris to meet him—although Josephus states that Alexander himself came to Jerusalem.

 The Talmud describes the drama of that first encounter (Yoma 69a).
 Simon the Just came forth with other members of the priesthood, as well as the sages of the Sanhedrin(the supreme council and tribunal of the Jews), to greet Alexander at the gates of Jerusalem as he strode in on his famous horse, which he rode throughout the world in his conquests.
 As claimed, both Alexander and his horse were enormously tall.

-Alexander Bows to High Priest, Criticized by Greeks
+Jewish Story has it that Alexander Bowed to High Priest and was Criticized by Greeks

 According to legend, when Alexander saw him clothed with his sacerdotal garment, he descended from his chariot and bowed respectfully before him.
 Alexander’s courtiers criticized this act.
 How could one who ought to be adored by all as king bow to the high priest of the Jews?
 Alexander responded to his fellow Greeks: